Skip to content

 The decision-making process

-You and your senior leadership team should have ultimate decision-making authority.
-However, you should crowdsource ideas and perspectives from all levels of the company.
+You and your senior leadership team should have ultimate decision-making authority when choosing how to structure a company.
+However, you should crowdsource ideas and perspectives from all levels of the organization.

 Start with encouraging bottom-up ideas by soliciting suggestions from all employees.
 After all, they’re heavily involved in your company’s daily work, and they have an intimate knowledge of team dynamics and relationships.
 Don’t discount their perspective on what works and what could be better.